flintlib/arb/doc/source/fmprb.rst

     Returns nonzero iff *x* and *y* are equal as balls, i.e. have both the same midpoint and radius.

+    Note that this is not the same thing as testing whether both *x* and *y* certainly represent the same real number, unless either *x* and *y* is exact (and neither contains NaN).
+    To test whether both operands *might* represent the same mathematical quantity, use :func:`fmprb_overlaps` or :func:`fmprb_contains`.

 .. function:: void fmprb_zero(fmprb_t x)

     Sets *x* to zero.